xero/vibrateawake/PRIVACY.md

 ## Contact

-Questions about this policy can go to the project's GitHub issues, or by email to x@xero.style.
+Questions about this policy can go to the project's GitHub issues or [directly communicated](SECURITY.md#direct-contact).
+To report a security vulnerability, follow the [Security Policy](./SECURITY.md) instead of opening a public issue.